Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     <a>Level 6: The User Level</a>
     <ul>
       <li>
-        <a>This level is composed of the applications that the user uses, such as Microsoft Word, video games, etc.</a>
+        <a>This level is composed of the applications that the user uses, such as Microsoft Word, video games, etc. The user here executes the programs and this stage is known as the user interface level</a>
       <li>
         <a>This is the level that humans are most familiar with</a>
       </li>